Why Does My Dog Howl at the Moon

 How Do I Stop My Dog’s Howling?

-• Toys – This also goes along with exercise.
+• Toys: This also goes along with exercise.
 Make sure your pup has a variety of toys to distract him and keep him stimulated.
-More toys mean less time to go out and howl at the moon.
+More toys means less time to go out and howl at the moon.

-• Calming aid treats – Calming aids treats for dogs can help to curb stress and get your pup through evening-induced separation anxiety.
+• Calming aid treats: Calming aid treats for dogs can help to curb stress and get your pup through evening-induced separation anxiety.
 These come in the form of chews that contain tryptophan and natural ingredients to help your pup relax and sleep.

-• Exercise – Barking can sometimes be a cry for exercise.
+• Exercise: Barking can sometimes be a cry for exercise.
 Try taking your dog for an evening walk before bed and see if it helps with the issue.
-Try and get him out to play with you or other dogs to release as much energy as possible to wear him out.
+Try to get him out to play with you or other dogs to release as much energy as possible to wear him out.

-• Socialize – Be sure and get your dog out to meet other dogs and humans.
-This will not only assist with exercise but can help with anxiety and unfamiliar sounds.
-The more sounds he is familiar with the better
+• Socialize: Be sure to get your dog out to meet other dogs and humans.
+This will not only assist with exercise but can also help with anxiety and unfamiliar sounds.
+The more sounds he is familiar with, the better

 Does the Full Moon Affect Dogs?

-Dogs also have mirror-like membranes in the back of the eye and more retinal light-sensitive cells or rods, which help to see in low light.
-This can be seen when your dog’s eyes glow green or yellow when hit with a bright light which causes a reflection in the eye.
+Dogs have better night vision than humans due to their larger pupils and mirror-like membranes in their backs.
+They also have retinal light-sensitive cells or rods, which help them see in low light.
+This is evident when their eyes glow green or yellow when hit with bright light.

-Several studies found that emergency vet visits for dogs increased by nearly 30% during the full moons but that is most likely due to poor vision in the moonlight and nothing else.
+However, dogs may not see small details, but they do have better night vision.
+Studies have found that emergency vet visits for dogs increase by nearly 30% during the full moon due to poor vision in the moonlight.

 Final Thoughts

-Most likely your dog is not barking and howling at the moon but instead triggered by external noises.
-Your pup’s super-sensitive hearing may be picking up dogs barking, nearby critters, cars backfiring and sirens that you cannot even hear.
+Most likely, your dog is not barking and howling at the moon but is instead triggered by external noises.
+Your pup’s super-sensitive hearing may be picking up dogs barking, nearby critters, cars backfiring, and sirens that you cannot even hear.

 Leave a comment